Christian views on slavery: Mormonism

 Mormon scripture simultaneously denounces both slavery and abolitionism in general, teaching that it is not right for men to be in bondage to each other, but it also teaches that one should not interfere with the slaves of others.
 However, Joseph Smith, the founder of Mormonism, taught that the enslavement of black Africans was required because he believed that they were still under the Curse of Cain and the Curse of Ham and he also warned those who were trying to free the slaves that they were going against the decrees of God.
 While these justifications were common in America at the time, Mormons canonized several scriptures giving credence to the pro-slavery interpretation of the Curse of Ham and received scriptures teaching against interfering with the slaves of others.
 While promoting the legality of slavery, the church consistently taught against the abuse of slaves and advocated for laws that provided protection, though critics said the definition of abuse was vague and difficult to enforce.
 A few slave owners joined the church, and took their slaves with them to Nauvoo.

 In Nauvoo, Joseph Smith began expressing a more abolitionist sentiment.
 While he was running for the presidency of the United States, Smith wrote a political platform containing a plan to abolish slavery.
 After Smith's death, the church split.
-The largest contingent followed Brigham Young, who supported slavery but opposed abuse, and a smaller contingent followed Joseph Smith III, who opposed slavery.
+The largest contingent followed Brigham Young, who supported slavery but opposed abuse, and a smaller contingent followed Smith's son Joseph Smith III, who opposed slavery.
 Brigham Young led his contingent to Utah, where he led the efforts to legalize slavery in Utah.
 Brigham Young taught that slavery was ordained of God and taught that the Republicans' efforts to abolish slavery went against the decrees of God and would eventually fail.